pantheon-systems/documentation/source/content/guides/wordpress-composer/02-create-wp-site-composer-ci-auto-test.md

 ### /web Directory

 Your site is stored and served from the `/web` subdirectory located next to the `pantheon.yml` file.
 You must store your website in this subdirectory for a Composer-based workflow.
 Placing your website in the subdirectory also allows you  to store tests, scripts, and other files related to your project in your repo without affecting your web document root.
 It also provides additional security by preventing web access to files outside of the document root through Pantheon.
 Your files may still be accessible from your version control project if it is public.
-See the [`pantheon.yml` documentation](/pantheon-yml#nested-docroot) for details.
+Refer to the [`pantheon.yml` documentation](/pantheon-yml#nested-docroot) for details.

 1. Verify that your website is stored in the `/web` subdirectory.